-

 Thus, on Elizabeth's death, James VI of Scotland became James I of England. -

 The first presence of English colonies in North America.
-Named after James I, it represent the first permanent settlement
+Named after James I, it represents the first permanent settlement.

 Due to financial issues, there was tension between James I and Parliament.
 The King was dependent on the Parliament as he needed to call up to get money.
 Hence, he introduced the "Great Contract", a financial reform to ask to receive a fixed sum so he would be financially independent.